monolayer/monorepo/docs/guide/introduction/querying/kysely.md

 Now that we've have a the database with some tables, we are ready to start querying it!

-`monolayer` provides you a type-safe [`kysely`](https://kysely.dev) database client out-of-the box.
+`monolayer-pg` provides you a type-safe [`kysely`](https://kysely.dev) database client out-of-the box.

 ::: info
 If you are using [`Prisma`](https://www.prisma.io) jump to [querying with Prisma](./prisma.md).
 :::

-To query the database, we'll use the default database client that `create-monolayer` put in `db/client.ts`.
+To query the database, we'll use the default database client that `create-pg` put in `db/client.ts`.

 In the same folder where the `db` folder is located, create a new file named `example.ts` and add the following code to it: